mie-h/human-action-recognition/README.md

 # 🌟 How It Works

-Get S3 presigned URL with from API Gateway, and upload an input video to S3 bucket using the presigned URL.
+Get S3 presigned URL from API Gateway, and upload an input video to S3 bucket using the presigned URL.

 ![](images/HAR_phase1.drawio.png)